OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/external_feed_create_release_trigger.md

 - `channel_id` (String) The ID of the channel in which the release will be created if the action type is CreateRelease.
 - `name` (String) The name of this resource.
-- `package` (Block List, Min: 1) List of package references that will cause the trigger to fire.
-The triggering condition is if any of the packages are updated. (see [below for nested schema](#nestedblock--package))
 - `project_id` (String) The ID of the project to attach the trigger.
-- `space_id` (String) The space ID associated with the project to attach the trigger.

 ### Optional

 - `is_disabled` (Boolean) Disables the trigger from being run when set.
+- `package` (Block List) List of package references that will cause the trigger to fire.
+Will trigger if any of the packages are updated. (see [below for nested schema](#nestedblock--package))
+- `primary_package` (Block List) List of primary package references (primary with respect to its corresponding deployment action).
+Will trigger if any of the primary packages are updated. (see [below for nested schema](#nestedblock--primary_package))
+- `space_id` (String) The space ID associated with the project to attach the trigger.

 ### Read-Only